Travel.State.Gov > International Travel > Country Information > Dominica International Travel Information

 For further information:

-Criminal Penalties: Persons violating local laws, even unknowingly, may be expelled, arrested or imprisoned.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possession, use, or trafficking in illegal drugs or firearms are severe, and convicted offenders can expect long jail sentences and heavy fines.

 Furthermore, some laws are also prosecutable in the U.S., regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.